 The bug was a result of how OpenSea’s platform interacts with the Ethereum blockchain, often saving gas fees by listing offers locally rather than coding them into the broader chain.

-An oversight in that system allowed old contracts to sometimes linger on the blockchain without appearing in the OpenSea interface, the report said.
+The report said that an oversight in that system allowed old contracts to sometimes linger on the blockchain without appearing in the OpenSea interface.

-By making offers against those contracts, which were often years old, attackers could take advantage of badly out-of-date prices — usually taking token-owners by surprise, it added.
+It added that by making offers against those contracts, which were often years old, attackers could take advantage of badly out-of-date prices — usually taking token-owners by surprise.

 As described by OpenSea, the new system will enable users to cancel all unfilled contracts while incurring only minimal gas fees.